gtroshin/pipeline-api/README.md

 ## Dependencies

-You can install the dependencies using pip:
+You can install the dependencies using pip (it is highly recommended to use a virtual environment):

 ```bash
 python -m venv venv